 Pizzas have a small display area, and another section features different noodle/pasta preparations.

-Main courses are split into two sections Main Chick Entrees and Feelin Extra Chef’s Special Entrees.
+The main courses are split into two sections Main Chick Entrees and Feelin Extra Chef’s Special Entrees.
 Offerings include choices such as broiled lobster or lobster pad Thai, classic hen or braised duck, lamb Wellington, and other inviting dishes.
 In addition, check out the ‘Puff Daddy” section with varied and exciting pot pies that you’ll see mentioned in many reviews.

 When going over the menu at home, I was game to try any appetizers except Salmon Rangoon.
 Sorry, salmon just doesn’t do it for me unless it’s Lomi Lomi Salmon.
 So I thought about only eating different appetizers for a minute or two.
-Then, going over the prices, I decided a fixed course meal would work best for me and an additional appetizer (manila clams) if still hungry.
+Then, going over the prices, I decided a fixed-course meal would work best for me and an additional appetizer (manila clams) if still hungry.

 Dining Experience at Tiny Pyramid

-To start, I had corn soup with the added blue crab meat.
+To start, I had corn soup with added blue crab meat.
 I found it to be gentle and flavorful.
 The crab bits came into play as I dug further into the bowl and created an exciting blend.
 This soup wasn’t overwhelming or heavy and was a pleasant beginning to this meal.

-Next, I went after the soft shell crab appetizer.
-Dusted lightly in panko and cooked to perfection, displayed like art on my plate next to a small side salad.
+Next, I went after the soft-shell crab appetizer.
+Dusted lightly in panko and cooked to perfection, it displayed like art on my plate next to a small side salad.
 It looked wonderful.
 Soft and delicate, it was very light and easy to eat.
 I was taken with this dish more than the last time I had tried one elsewhere.
 I could see myself ordering this soft-shelled crab again on future visits.
 The salad was composed of lovely mixed greens, cucumber, tomato, carrot, and a tasty ginger sesame dressing that played well together.